What are disbursements?

 Local searches - £40 - £250

 These are location-specific and are suggested by your solicitor if there is a history of mining from coal, tin to limestone.

 Telegraphic transfer fee - £25 - £45 plus VAT

-The cost charged by your bank to cover the cost of sending the money used to purchase the property to the seller’s conveyancing provider.
+This is charged by your bank to cover the cost of transferring the money to the seller’s conveyancer.

 Land registration fee - From £20 (for properties under £80,000) to £910 (for properties over £1,000,000)